 If good soil could be achieved merely by buying a bag of fertilizer from the garden center, most Americans would be boasting perfect soil.
 While fertility is obviously an aspect of good garden soil, there is so much more involved.
 Good soil has:

-You often hear gardeners talk about their soil's "crumb."
+- Good texture: You often hear gardeners talk about their soil's "crumb."
 This refers to the texture of the soil.
 Good soil is crumbly, like cookie crumbs scattered over the top of an ice cream sundae.
-That crumbly texture takes work, and we'll talk more about that in a minute.

-Soil pH is the measurement of the acidity of your soil.
-This affects the minerals contained in garden soil, and their availability to your plants.
+- Healthy pH: Soil pH is the measurement of the acidity of your soil.
+This affects the minerals contained in garden soil and their availability to your plants.
 In general, the closer to neutral your soil is, the better your plants will be able to take up these minerals.
 Of course, some plants prefer a more acidic soil, but for most flowers, herbs, and vegetables, a more neutral pH is optimal.